AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="lms_requirements"/>
 # 6.0 LMS Requirements

-LMS systems must meet the following requirements to conform to this specification:
+LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS must implement a means to import course structures as defined in section 6.1
+1. The LMS MUST implement a means to import course structures as defined in section 6.1
-2. The LMS must implement a means to export course structures as defined in section 6.1
+2. The LMS MUST implement a means to export course structures as defined in section 6.1

 <a name="course_structures"/>
 ## 6.1 Course structure requirements
-The LMS must implement a means to create and maintain course structures.<br/>
+The LMS MUST implement a means to create and maintain course structures.<br/>
-1. The LMS must implement the import of the course data structure defined in section 7. <br/>
+1. The LMS MUST implement the import of the course data structure defined in section 7. <br/>
-2. The LMS must implement the export of the course data structure defined in section 7. <br/>
+2. The LMS MUST implement the export of the course data structure defined in section 7. <br/>
-3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.<br/>
+3. The LMS SHOULD provide a user interface to LMS administrative users to create and edit course structures internally.<br/>
-4. LMS must support course structures containing more than 1000 AU’s.
+4. LMS MUST support course structures containing more than 1000 AU’s.
-5. LMS must support course structures conforming to the XSD schema defined in section 7.2.
+5. LMS MUST support course structures conforming to the XSD schema defined in section 7.2.

 <BR>
 <BR>